Along the road between Florina and Edessa in Greece’s far north, Western Macedonia turns quietly, imperceptibly, into Central Macedonia.

 We are late to attend the dressing of the groom.

 Yiannis bursts through the door, loudly proclaiming his arrival.
 I enter behind, following him into a large room.
 A room full of devoted Orthodox Christians.
 Music plays from somewhere.
 And everyone has a quite prodigious beard.

-R., studying music at the conservatoire in Thessaloniki years ago, had, in her first year of studies made friends with a fellow violinist, a dedicated Orhtodox Christian.
+R., studying music at the conservatoire in Thessaloniki years ago, had, in her first year of studies made friends with a fellow violinist, who turned out to be a dedicated Orhtodox Christian.
 And so now here I am.
 In a noisy room full of them.